-The personal auto policy insures only personal passenger vehicles with a limit of about 10,000 pounds, whereas the commercial policy will insure any type vehicle from passenger autos to super heavy dump trucks and tractor trailers.
+The personal auto policy insures only personal passenger vehicles with a limit of about 10,000 pounds, whereas the commercial policy will insure any type of vehicle from passenger autos to super heavy dump trucks and tractor-trailers.
 Many commercial policies will also insure mobile equipment used in heavy construction projects.
-Whether your contracting business uses pickup trucks, vans, or heavy duty box trucks, you will be able to keep all your vehicles and equipment under one commercial policy.
+Whether your contracting business uses pickup trucks, vans, or heavy-duty box trucks, you will be able to keep all your vehicles and equipment under one commercial policy.

 Number of Vehicles